mujiexu2/UCL-ELEC0135/README.md

 &emsp;&emsp; -- The test accuracy, timing, and confusion matrix will be shown

+&emsp;&emsp; -- If inferenced VGG model, commented all resnet model path and code, and change any related model path to
+    model_path_vgg

+&emsp;&emsp; -- If inferenced Resnet model, commented all vgg model path and code, and change any related model path to
+    model_path_resnet

 ### Others:

 -- Augmentation.py： User can apply the data augmentation towards the training images to see transformations